 - Sydney, Australia – Johannesburg, South Africa

 - Perth, Australia – Johannesburg, South Africa

 - Auckland, New Zealand – Buenos Aires, Argentina

 - Sydney, Australia – Buenos Aires, Argentina (route no longer operational)

 - Johannesburg, South Africa – São Paulo, Brazil

-You can easily verify this fact using any travel booking websites.
-Or you can search Google using a search keyword like “flight from Sydney to Santiago”.
+We can easily verify the facts using any travel booking websites.
+Or we can search Google using a keyword like “flight from Sydney to Santiago.”